Gemini Agent Guardrails with Veto

 Wrap function declarations

 Pass your Gemini function declarations through protect().
-Veto registers them with the policy engine.
+Veto registers them with the policy engine and returns compatible declarations.

 2